CarinaMorroni/MECH105-Algorithms/HW_17_LU_Factorization/README.md

 # LU Factorization

-This algorithm perform LU Decomposition, using Partial Pivoting
+This algorithm performs LU Decomposition, using Partial Pivoting

-Required Inputs:
+*Required Inputs:*
 * An "A" Matrix